chris-lovejoy/evidence-based-medicine-mcp/README.md

 # Evidence Based Medicine MCP

-This is a Model Context Protocol (MCP) server for grounding LLM answers in up-to-date evidence-based medicine.
+This is a Model Context Protocol (MCP) server for grounding LLM answers in up-to-date, evidence-based medical information.

 With this you can ask an LLM medical queries and receive answers which are based solely on validated, evidence-based medical information, with references to the original source material.